dgardunohorneffer/Captsone-AI/README.md

 Each Jupyter notebook contains the code created by each member.
 The final notebook merges the work of all team members and includes a brief description of the project.
 The repository is structured as follows:
 *	notebooks/:
   *	Alex_Doytchinov/: Jupyter notebook with code from Alex Doytchinov, team member 1.
 Notebook_Alex.ipynb
   * 	Azi_Arezi/: Jupyter notebook with code from Azi Arezi, team member 2.
 Notebook_Azi.ipynb
   *	Daniela_Garduno/: Jupyter notebook with code from Daniela Garduno, team member 3.
 Notebook_Daniela.ipynb
   *	Hinal_Patel/: Jupyter notebook with code from Hinal Patel, team member 4.
 Notebook_Hinal.ipynb
-  *	Final Project:  Jupyter notebook containing all the code from each individual member
+  *	Final Project:  Jupyter notebook containing all the code from each individual member.
     * Final_notebook.ipynb
     * xg_boost.pickle (Trained model, we dont need to train the model once again, the best model has been saved)

 *	data: Contains the data used in the project.
   *	Heart.csv